 The p-value is the probability of the data, given that the null hypothesis is true.
-Therefore, if you only reject null hypotheses when the p-value happens to be below the level of significance (α = 0.05), in the long run you will falsely reject at most 5% of true null hypotheses you get your hands on.
-So, the p-value, along with the prespecified α, directly controls the type I (false positive) error rate.
+Therefore, if you only reject null hypotheses when the p-value is below the level of significance (α = 0.05), in the long run you will falsely reject at most 5% of true null hypotheses you test.
+So, the p-value, along with the chosen α, directly controls the type I (false positive) error rate.

 To illustrate what this really does, imagine that there is some omniscient being who knows exactly which null hypotheses are true and which are false.
 If you asked that being to separate the true from the false ones, the result might look like this:

 Examine the last image closely because it’s the most important one in this post.